Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 {% include figure.liquid loading="eager" path="assets/posts/video_based_human_motion_prediction/HisRepItself_architecture.jpg" class="img-fluid rounded z-depth-1" %}

-The past poses are shown as blue and red skeletons and predictied ones and green and purple.
+The past poses are shown as blue and red skeletons and predicted ones and green and purple.
 For a given time frame (M consecutive poses), the Discrete Cosine Transforms are weighed using the computed attention score, and the weighted sum are combined with DCT coefficients of last sub-sequence in the prediction layer to future predictions of human poses.
 ___

 ## Inference results